The Adventures of Priscilla, Queen of the Desert: Plot

 Upon arrival at the hotel, it is revealed that Tick and Marion also have an eight-year-old son, Benji, whom Tick has not seen for many years.
 Tick is nervous about exposing his son to his drag profession and anxious about revealing his homosexuality.
 He is surprised to discover that Benji already knows and is fully supportive.
 While Benji is playing with Adam, he reveals that Marion has previously been in a lesbian relationship.

-When their contract is over, Tick and Adam and the group go on a camping trip in the outback.
-Marion insists that Benji go back to Sydney with them so that Tick can get to know him better.
-Tick and Benji are talking by the river and Tick hesitantly talks to Benji about what he does for a living, to which Benji replies "Mum says you're the best in the business."
+Tick and Adam and the group go on a trip into the outback, where Marion insists that Benji go back to Sydney with them so that Tick can get to know him better.
+Tick and Benji are talking by the river, and Tick hesitantly talks to Benji about what he does for a living, to which Benji replies "Mum says you're the best in the business."
+Before returning to the hotel to finish out their run of shows, the three travellers fulfill a long-held dream of Adam's, to climb Kings Canyon (Watarrka) in full drag regalia.

-Bernadette decides to remain at the resort with Bob, who will work at the hotel after the two of them have become close.
-Before parting ways, the three travellers fulfill a long-held dream of Adam's, to climb Kings Canyon (Watarrka) in full drag regalia.
+When the others are loading the bus to return to Sydney, Bernadette announces she has decided to remain at the resort with Bob.
+Marion has arranged for her to manage the hotel’s entertainment at the hotel during Marion’s absence.

 The film ends with Tick and Adam performing in the same club featured in the opening credits, with the crowd (including Benji working spotlight) cheering on encouragingly.

-In a post-credits scene, the dummy attached to a kite that was released earlier in the film is revealed to have travelled to Tibet and landed in a temple, where a monk recovers it.
+In a post-credits scene, the dummy attached to a kite that was released earlier in the film is revealed to have travelled to Tibet and landed in a temple where a monk recovers it.